 Don’t forget your Soil

 Of course, cost is another important element to consider when you start landscaping.
 It is important to set a budget and stick to it.
+In saying that, it is also important to remember that good landscape design can increase the value of your home.
 Importing soil or purchasing large plants that are almost fully grown will cost a great deal more than working with what you have and choosing smaller plants.
 Soil can be improved by adding manure and mulch.
 Or if your soil is really poor, you could import soil to just the areas where you need those larger plants.
 Another way to save on costs is to recycle things such as building supplies.
 For instance, old railway sleepers can make great edgings or planters.

 If you have no experience with gardening or landscaping, it may be more cost-effective to consult a landscaping specialist.
 That way you can be sure that the plants will be right for the area and you won’t lose them.